-In the book "The Little Prince," by Antoine de Saint-Exupery, the Fox says to the little prince, "And now here is my secret, a very simple secret: it is only with the heart that one can see rightly; what is essential is invisible to the eye."
-I think the meaning of this quote is very powerful - with the eyes one can see wealth, beauty and fame, but with the heart one can feel and perhaps even understand love, loyalty, friendship and truth.
+In the book "The Little Prince," by Antoine de Saint-Exupery, the Fox says to the little prince, "And now here is my secret, an effortless secret: it is only with the heart that one can see rightly; what is essential is invisible to the eye."
+I think this quote's meaning is potent - with the eyes, one can see wealth, beauty, and fame, but with the heart, one can feel and perhaps even understand love, loyalty, friendship, and truth.

 So if the heart is simply a pump, how can it help us feel or understand love?
-Researchers like those at the institute of HeartMath are working to answer this and other questions, such as, how the heart communicates with the brain and how it influences information processing, perceptions, emotions and health.
-This research has established that the heart functions as an information processing center that is hardwired for bidirectional communication with the brain.
+Researchers like those at the Institute of HeartMath are working to answer this and other questions, such as how the heart communicates with the brain and how it influences information processing, perceptions, emotions, and health.
+This research has established that the heart functions as an information processing center hardwired for bidirectional communication with the brain.

-Interestingly enough, the neural connections going from the heart to the brain outnumber the connections coming from the brain to the heart.
-Additionally, many of the connections from the heart terminate in key brain centers that affect perception and autonomic response such as the thalamus, hypothalamus, and amygdala.
+Interestingly enough, the neural connections going from the heart to the brain outnumber the brain's connections to the heart.
+Additionally, many of the heart's connections terminate in key brain centers that affect perception and autonomic response, such as the thalamus, hypothalamus, and amygdala.

-Other than acting as an information processing center, the heart is also an endocrine gland, which has cells that produce and release the neurotransmitters norepin ephrine and dopamine, as well as the hormone oxytocin.
-Oxytocin is sometimes referred to as the "love hormone" because recent research indicates that this hormone is involved in cognition, tolerance, adaptation, social recognition, pair bonding and maternal behaviors.
+Other than acting as an information processing center, the heart is also an endocrine gland, which has cells that produce and release the neurotransmitters norepinephrine and dopamine and the hormone oxytocin.
+Oxytocin is sometimes referred to as the "love hormone" because recent research indicates that this hormone is involved in cognition, tolerance, adaptation, social recognition, pair bonding, and maternal behaviors.
 Fascinatingly enough, the concentrations of oxytocin found in the heart are greater than those found in the brain.

-Besides neural and chemical communication, it has been found that each time the heart beats a pulse of electricity flows from the heart through the circulatory system.
+Besides neural and chemical communication, it has been found that each time the heartbeats, a pulse of electricity flow from the heart through the circulatory system.
 As a result of this electric current, a magnetic field is created in the surrounding space that has been measured up to 15 feet away from the body.

 Have you had an experience where you walked into a room and immediately sense that something was wrong?
 Perhaps it was your heart's magnetic field that turned your brain into the disharmony in the environment.
-This rhythm of the heart beat itself varies based on emotional state - specifically negative emotions can result in heart rhythms that are erratic and disorganized, while positive emotions tend to increase harmony and coherence in the heart rhythms.
+This rhythm of the heartbeat varies based on emotional state - specifically, negative emotions can result in heart rhythms that are erratic and disorganized.
+In contrast, positive emotions tend to increase harmony and coherence in the heart rhythms.

-Ultimately, just as we know the intention of Valentine's Day is to share the love in our hearts, we know we must listen to our hearts to hear its messages of guidance.
-It is through our intentions and actions that we convey our love, greeting cards and chocolates are simply a representation of something that is invisible to the eye.
+Ultimately, just as we know Valentine's Day intends to share the love in our hearts, we know we must listen to our hearts to hear its messages of guidance.
+We convey our love through our intentions and actions; greeting cards and chocolates are simply a representation of something invisible to the eye.